cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 %end
 ```
 ## Installing the Operating System
-Using the kickstart file ditectly from  this site you can install CentOS 7 in any virtual, baremetal, or cloud privider that support kickstart
+Using the kickstart file ditectly from  this site you can install CentOS 7 in any virtual, baremetal, or cloud privider that support kickstart f
 ## Updating Software
 To meet demands enforced by our security policy we need to keep the software up

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3Mjc0NDk1NF19
+eyJoaXN0b3J5IjpbLTQ4NjM2MzcxNF19
 -->